census-instrumentation/opencensus-specs/stats/gRPC.md

 ### Why are ".../completed_rpcs" views defined over latency measures?
 They can be defined over any measure recorded once per RPC (since it's just a count aggregation over the measure).
 It would be unnecessary to use a separate "count" measure.

+### Why are "*_per_method" views not default?

+These views are useful for real-time reporting for streaming RPCs.
+However, for unary calls they are not particularly useful, and data volume for these views could be huge compared to default views.
+Only enable these views if you are using streaming RPCs and want real-time metrics.